AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ## Filling the Git repository with Ampersand files

 Git comes preconfigured in Bitnami's LAMP configuration.
-So I'm using it on the command line to get the Ampersand source code and the Ampersand model repository cloned onto the server.
+I have used Git on the command line to get the Ampersand source code and the Ampersand model repository cloned onto the server.

 I have created `/home/ampersandadmin/git` for storing the local clones.
 Here is what I did: